 Consequently, this creates instability and compromises steering responsiveness.
 As a result, drivers may experience difficulties holding their vehicles on a desired path or feel they are constantly making corrections to keep their cars centered.

-Can You Drive with A Bad Front or Rear Suspension?
+Can You Drive With a Bad Front or Rear Suspension?

 It is a question that many car owners may ponder when they find themselves faced with a potential suspension issue.
 While it may be tempting to continue driving, especially if the vehicle appears to be operable, it is crucial to consider the potential risks and consequences of doing so.